 The 69.5-mile Reagan Memorial Tollway (I-88) Extension west of Illinois Route 56 was constructed in 1974 as a western extension to the original Reagan Memorial Tollway (I-88) and consisted of two lanes in each direction.
 The pavement received an HMA overlay in 1993.
-This HMA overlay was placed to a nominal 21⁄4 inch thickness, thinner than the typical 3 inch HMA overlay.
+This HMA overlay was placed to a nominal 2/4 inch thickness, thinner than the typical 3 inch HMA overlay.
 The thinner overlay was originally intended to act as a bond breaker for a future concrete overlay.
-However, due to the poor performance of a similar concrete overlay installation on a section of the original Reagan Memorial Tollway (I-88) the concrete overlay was never placed.
+However, due to the poor performance of a similar concrete overlay was never placed.
 Instead, the HMA overlay remained as the riding surface.
 This thinner overlay did not perform well and required constant repairs by the Maintenance Division.